Using Strategies To Minimize Your Waste And Save Money for Manufacturing And Industrial Industries

 Once you have reduced the quantity of materials in your packaging, then the next step is to investigate how to incorporate recyclable or degradable content.
-For example, cushioning to protect your product can now be provided with inflatable air packs or corn-based packing peanuts, rather than utilizing non-recyclable polystyrene.
+For example, cushioning to protect your product can now be provided with inflatable air packs, shredded paper, or corn-based packing peanuts, rather than utilizing non-recyclable polystyrene.

 Audit and Push Back on Suppliers

 Audit your suppliers on a regular basis to ensure that you receive minimal defective goods and that their packaging material is kept to a minimum.
 Where supplier packaging cannot be reduced or reused, then explore with them if there is a recyclable alternative for any non-recyclable material currently used.

 Many suppliers will agree to take back some or all of their packaging waste if sufficient pressure is applied, taking this cost away from your business entirely.

 The cost saving potential of waste minimization is huge.
 Taking a systematic approach will ensure that your strategies are sustainably executed throughout the organization.